lamkashingpaul/PokemonGoClone/README.md

 # PokemonGoClone
-This is a program for the project of course IERG3080.
-This document is used to illustrate how to play the game.
-Report for the project should be referred to [here](PokemonGoClone/Report/Report.docx)
+This is a submission for the project of course IERG3080.
+This document is used to illustrate how to play the game only.
+Report for the project shall be referred to [Report.docx](PokemonGoClone/Report/Report.docx) or [Report.pdf](PokemonGoClone/Report/Report.pdf).

+ - Original repo and latest release shall be referred to [here](https://github.com/lamkashingpaul/PokemonGoClone).

 # Game Control
 The game is mainly controlled using mouse and keyboard.
 Key bindings for different views are listed.